A3h1nt/Dnsrr/README.md

 ![execution](/images/2.png)

 ## To Do
-- Add new techniques that can be used to enumerate data from DNS
+- Add new techniques that can be used to enumerate data from DNS.
 - Report Bugs
-- Any new feature
+- Add any new/missing feature.

 ## Contact Me
 Ping me at [A3h1nt](https://twitter.com/A3h1nt).